ABabhulkar/nRF_samples/doc/nrf_tasks/Notes/Scheduler.md

 ##### Earliest deadline first
 The firmware developer must provide an estimated deadline for each thread by calling [`k_thread_deadline_set()`](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/kernel/services/threads/index.html#c.k_thread_deadline_set).
 When multiple threads exist with the same priority level, the scheduler will pick the thread with the earliest deadline (shortest period).
 The Kconfig symbol to enable this option is [CONFIG_SCHED_DEADLINE](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/kconfig/index.html#CONFIG_SCHED_DEADLINE).

+##### Scheduler locking and disabling interrupts
+Scheduler locking is a mechanism in RTOS where the scheduler is temporarily locked or disabled to prevent [[Scheduler#^da7450|context switching]] between different threads or processes.
+- For cooperative threads, it is done automatically.
+A cooperative thread has a scheduler-locking mechanism built into it.
+- For preemptable threads, there are two functions related to scheduler locking: [k_sched_lock()](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/kernel/services/threads/index.html#c.k_sched_lock) to lock a thread, [k_sched_unlock()](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/kernel/services/threads/index.html#c.k_sched_unlock) to unlock a thread.
+The `k_sched_lock()` function effectively elevates the current thread to a cooperative priority, even when there are no cooperative priorities configured.

+> [!Important]
+> Scheduler locking does not prevent interrupts from interrupting your critical region.
+To protect a critical section of code from being preempted by the scheduler **and** from being interrupted by an ISR, you can use the [irq_lock()](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/kernel/services/interrupts.html#c.irq_lock) and [irq_unlock()](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/kernel/services/interrupts.html#c.irq_unlock) functions.